 What makes this so much more than an interesting exercise in mathematics is that this proportion appears throughout creation and extensively in the human face and body.
 It’s found in the proportions of many other animals, in plants, in the solar system and even in the price and timing movements of stock markets and foreign currency exchange.
 Its appeal thus ranges from mathematicians to doctors to naturalists to artists to investors to mystics.

 Part of the uniqueness of Phi is that it can be derived in many other ways than segmenting a line.
 Phi is the only number whose square is greater than itself by one, expressed mathematically as Φ² = Φ + 1 = 2.618.
 Phi is also the only number whose reciprocal is less than itself by one, expressed as 1/Φ = Φ - 1 = 0.618.
+Phi is an irrational number, a number which cannot be expressed as a ratio of two integer numbers.
 These can be stated as quadratic equations, the only positive solution of which is:

 Geometry of the Golden Ratio